Cubic interaction vertices for fermionic and bosonic arbitrary spin fields: Introduction

 \section{Introduction}

-The light-cone formalism \cite{Dirac:1949cp}-\cite{Goddard:1973qh} offers conceptual and technical simplifications of approaches to various problems of modern quantum field and string theories.
-This formalism hides some of the symmetries and makes the notation somewhat cumbersome but eventually turns out to be rather effective.
-A number of important problems have been solved in the framework of this formalism.
-For example, we mention the solution to the light-cone gauge string field theory \cite{Kaku:1974zz}-\cite{Green:1984fu} and the construction of a superfield formulation for some versions of supersymmetric theories \cite{Brink:1982pd}-\cite{Brink:1983pf}.
-Theories formulated within this formalism may sometimes be a good starting point for deriving a Lorentz covariant formulation \cite{Hata:1986jd}-\cite{Siegel:1988yz}.
-Another attractive application of the light-cone formalism is the construction of interaction vertices in the theory of massless higher spin fields \cite{Bengtsson:1983pd}-\cite{Fradkin:1991iy}.
-Some interesting applications of the light-cone formalism to study of AdS/CFT may be found in \cite{Brower:2006hf,Brodsky:2007vk,Brodsky:2007hb}.
-Discussions of super $p$-branes and string bit models in the light-cone gauge is given in \cite{deWit:1988ig,Bergshoeff:1988hw} and \cite{Bergman:1995wh} respectively.
+The light-cone gauge approach to relativistic field and string dynamics \cite{Dirac:1949cp,Weinberg:1966jm} offers conceptual and technical simplifications into the study of various problems of quantum field and string theories.
+This approach hides the Lorentz symmetries and makes the notation somewhat cumbersome but eventually turns out to be effective.
+A number of important problems of modern quantum field and string theories have been solved in the framework of this approach.
+For example, we mention the solution to the light-cone gauge string field theory \cite{Kaku:1974zz,Green:1983hw} and the construction of a superfield formulation for supersymmetric theories (see e.g. Refs.\cite{Brink:1982pd}-\cite{Ananth:2005vg}.).
+Sometimes, theories formulated in the framework of light-cone gauge approach turn out to be a good starting point for deriving a Lorentz covariant formulation (see e.g. Refs.\cite{Hata:1986jd}).
+Use of the light-cone formalism for the building interaction vertices of massless higher-spin fields may be found in Refs.\cite{Bengtsson:1983pd}-\cite{Metsaev:1993mj}.
+Applications of the light-cone formalism for the studying AdS/CFT correspondence are discussed in Refs.\cite{Metsaev:1999ui,Brower:2006hf}.
+Study of super $p$-branes and string bit models in the light-cone gauge may be found in Refs.\cite{deWit:1988ig,Bergman:1995wh}.